Interactions-Nexus/Nexus-Wiki/why-nexus/10-reasons-to-build-on-nexus.md

 ## **8: High Throughput**

-Our latest test shows that the current release can achieve 655 transactions per second on a live application, with each transaction able to contain up to 100 contracts.&#x20;
+Our latest test shows that the current release can achieve 655 transactions per second on a live application, with each transaction able to contain up to 100 contracts.
 &nbsp;

 ## **9: Custom Database**

 Nexus has developed its own database called the Lower Level Database (LLD).
 It is a fast and modular storage engine that is capable of outperforming most of the current embedded database engines that exist.
 Tests have shown an average of 0.33 seconds per 100,000 writes and reads to disk, making it faster than Google’s LevelDB.
 LLD multithreading demoing from May 2021 showed 1024 threads at 578M reads per second, and 3333 threads reaching 4.2B reads per second.
-It is anticipated that staying above 1M reads per second will be the standard during live application.&#x20;
+It is anticipated that staying above 1M reads per second will be the standard during live application.

 &nbsp;